Prerequisites

 cwobject:EnsureAccessPolicyto create or edit an organization access policy.cwobject:ListAccessPolicyto view existing organization access policies.cwobject:DeleteAccessPolicyto delete an organization access policy.

-Object Storage Admin IAM role assigned to them, so they can create and manage organization access policies, as well as grant the same permissions to other users and groups (through either IAM Access Policies or AI Object Storage organization access policies).
+Object Storage Admin IAM role assigned to them.
+They can create and manage organization access policies, and grant the same permissions to other users and groups (through either IAM Access Policies or AI Object Storage organization access policies).

-You can set an organization access policy using the Cloud Console, the AI Object Storage API, or the CoreWeave Terraform provider.- Cloud Console
+This section walks you through how to create an organization access policy so it starts to enforce permissions across your organization.
+You can set an organization access policy with the Cloud Console, the AI Object Storage API, or the CoreWeave Terraform provider.
+Choose the workflow that best matches how you manage your other CoreWeave resources.- Cloud Console

 - AI Object Storage API